Case Interview Practice

 How to solve

-• Analyze competitors and their market positions.
+• Evaluate competitors and their market positions.

-• Consider operational challenges in execution.
+• Consider operational challenges and logistics.

 • Develop a clear recommendation based on your analysis.